New Texas nurse with Ebola had slight fever on airliner

 In Washington, President Barack Obama said the likelihood of a widespread Ebola outbreak was "very, very low."
 But he pledged a more aggressive response to U.S. Ebola cases from federal officials and would do everything possible to ensure no more healthcare workers are infected.

-Obama met with Cabinet officials to discuss the government's response to the Ebola situation after cancelling a planned political trip to New Jersey and Connecticut.
+Obama met with Cabinet officials to discuss the government's response to the Ebola situation after canceling a planned political trip to New Jersey and Connecticut.

 The CDC said earlier that it was asking all of the more than 130 passengers who were also on the Frontier flight to call a CDC hotline.